devskrate/testwork/_posts/2020-07-30-install-ohmyzsh-for-terminal.md

 Let's see the installation of the Ohmyzsh.
 Before actually using it in your default terminal try to apply on another terminal.

 + I use Gnome-Terminal as my default shell, to test this I downloaded **Terminator**.
-If you want to test it in terminator, then install terminator by `sudo apt install terinator`
+If you want to test it in terminator, then install terminator by `sudo apt install terminator`
 + Now check if you have `zsh` installed in your system.
 Type `zsh --version`.
 If you get a version number as response, then you have already installed it!.
 If you don't have, install it by using `sudo apt install zsh`

 + Now we need to install the Ohmyzsh tool..
 For that install the script by using any of the following method..